 Whether they are suppliers, manufacturers, importers, exporters, retailers or distributors, the countries that are home to your key business relationships and the strength of the corresponding currencies are crucial in assessing your risk.

 The frequency and timing of currency transactions

 Your currency strategies will need to be tailored depending on key factors, for example, the frequency of future payments along with the predictability of rates around the dates of these payments.
 If you only make occasional international payments, a spot contract may suit your needs.
-If you make regular payments to countries with volatile currencies, it is worth considering forward contracts and potentially more sophisticated hedging strategy.
+If you make regular payments to countries with volatile currencies, it is worth considering forward contracts?
+Or potentially a more sophisticated hedging strategy?

 It is also important to match as closely as possible the cost of any raw materials or goods against predicted sales revenue, factoring in future market movements.
 For example, if sterling weakens unexpectedly against the US dollar, your pounds essentially buy less for the same money, and so this will need to be incorporated into your company’s currency hedging strategy.
 In this situation, it may be suitable to use US dollars from sales to pay for suppliers, manufacturers or staff in the US to minimise these effects.